 Follow this narrow path gently downhill for 200m, heading SE, to come to a path junction at the edge of the wood.
 Immediately after merging with a bridleway from the left, turn left at a T-junction (essentially you are staying on the footpath as it crosses over the bridleway).
 After curving right the path straightens out to head E, with a large garden behind a hedge on your left and far-reaching views off to the right.

 The path comes out onto a road (the B2026) at a sharp bend, with a private road (Froghole Lane) off to the right.
 Cross the main road with great care and climb a flight of stone steps near the start of the side road onto a wooded part of Mariners Hill.
 At the top of the steps turn right onto a short woodland path, which comes to a bench at a viewpoint.
-Continue over a stile and across a field, then over another stile onto a path through a copse, where you pass a memorial9 stone.
+Go through a new wooden gate, across a field and through another gate onto a path through a belt of trees, passing a memorial9 stone.

-At the end of the trees keep ahead down a short bank (or use some steps just off to the left) and turn left onto a fenced path, with more fine views off to the right.
-Follow this path around the field edge and back into trees on the far side.
-At a path crossing just inside the wood turn right onto a bridleway going downhill and heading E.
+At the end of the trees go down a short flight of steps just off to the left and turn left onto a fenced path.
+Follow this path around the field edge, with more fine views off to the right.
+On the far side go back into the trees and turn right at a path crossing onto a bridleway going downhill, heading E.

 In 200m turn left at a path crossing (away from a new permissive path down to your right).
-The path climbs gently for a short distance and then levels out.
-Soon you are walking along the top of a wooded bank some way above Mapleton Road on the right, and through gaps in the trees you might be able to glimpse Chartwell and its grounds on the other side of the road.
+After a short climb the path levels out, going along the top of a steep wooded bank.
+A gap in the trees on the right gives you a fine view of Chartwell and its grounds on the other side of Mapleton Road.

-The National Trust entrance to the property is 400m ahead, so continue along the path.
-At the end keep right to go down the bank onto Mapleton Road, with the visitor entrance opposite and a public footpath to its left, the Greensand Way5 (GW).
+The National Trust entrance to the property is 400m ahead.
+The path eventually meets the Greensand Way1 (GW) and you turn right to go down the bank onto Mapleton Road.
+The visitor entrance is opposite, while the GW continues on a footpath to its left.

-Cross the road carefully and go into the grounds, then immediately turn right off the driveway onto a path down a grassy bank into the visitor car park.
-At the far end the NT Café is on the right, opposite the visitor entrance to the house and garden.
+Cross the road carefully and go into the grounds, immediately turning right off the driveway onto a path down a grassy bank into the visitor car park.
+At the far end the large NT Café is on the right, opposite the visitor entrance to the house and garden.

-If you are doing the Long Walk and returning to Oxted, go to §11.
+If you are doing the Long Circular Walk (returning to Oxted), go to §11.

 Make your way onto the NT Woodland Walk, a circuit around the woodland at the back of the Chartwell Estate.
 Leave through a pedestrian exit onto Hosey Common Lane and turn left onto the lane.

-If you have been visiting the property you could head for the back of the grounds, go through one of the gates and turn left onto the NT Woodland Walk; if you do this, pick up the directions at [•] in the ‘Longer route’ below.
+If you have been visiting the National Trust property you can join its Woodland Walk from the back of the grounds, picking up the directions at [•] in the ‘Longer route’ below.

-Towards the end of the main car park veer right onto a new surfaced path.
-Go through a wooden gate and along the right-hand side of the overflow car park.
-Leave through another gate and turn half-left to go diagonally across a picnic area and up a broad grassy path leading to a wooden fieldgate.
+Make your way into the overflow car park (behind the main car park) and leave through a wooden gate in its top right-hand corner.
+Turn half-left to go diagonally across a picnic area and up a broad grassy path leading to a wooden fieldgate.
 Go through a side gate and turn right onto the NT Woodland Walk, which in 40m forks into two broad estate paths, both climbing up the hillside.

 For the suggested route fork right.
 Follow the path uphill and round to the right, then on an undulating stretch for about 500m to a path crossing.
 The main route is the path up to the left, but for an extended loop follow the directions below.